 Start By Assessing the Project Management Maturity of the Organization

 Project management maturity is a measurement of how well an organization accepts and implements its project management as a business practice.
 This will show how well the organization can lead successful projects and achieve its strategic goals.
-If the organization has a high PM maturity level it has well-planned, executed and completed projects that meet objectives.
-However, if the opposite is true, then the organization might want to hire a PMO as a service.

 Ensure Project Strategic Alignment

 One of the best reasons for hiring a PMO as a service is that it helps to keep projects aligned with the organization’s strategic goals.
 This overview of all projects is one of the principal reasons for a PMO or PMO as a service.
-It can be easy to get lost in the weeds of managing the day-to-day operations of a project and a PMO as a service is there to take a high-level view of all the projects and ensure they align with the organization’s strategic goals.
+It can be easy to get lost in the weeds of managing the day-to-day operations of a project and a PMO as a service is there to take a high-level view of all the projects, prioritize them and ensure they align with the organization’s strategic goals.

 Audit the Project Prioritization and Project Intake Process